“BUTCHER ROAD, where hope borders despair.”

 “I just wanted to make sure you’d show up,” Fowler replied with an emotionless stare.

-With both men shining flashlights along their path, they maneuvered through tall grass and around yard debris, walking with knees high toward the back door.
+With both men shining flashlights along their path, they maneuvered through tall grass and around debris, walking with knees high toward the back door.

-“I don’t get paid to search abandoned hovels.
-You can lead the way,” he said, stepping to the side and extending his arm in the direction of the partially opened door.
+“I don’t get paid to search abandoned shacks.
+You lead the way,” he said, stepping to the side and extending his arm in the direction of the partially opened door.

 “It’s the police!”
 Walker shouted through the six-inch crack.
 “Anyone in there?”